Computational

 Inverse Problems & Reconstruction

-Deep Learning for Imaging
+AI/Deep Learning for Imaging

-Medical & Scientific Imaging
+Scientific & Medical Imaging

 Hyperspectral & Multispectral Imaging

-Sensor + Algorithm co-design
+Sensor Hardware & Algorithm co-design

-Computational Photography
+Computational Microscopy and Photography

 Image Restoration & Enhancement